Updates to Figma's pricing, seats, and billing experience

 |

-For each Figma product, you assign a seat type that determines the types of actions a user can take: Full, Viewer, or Viewer-restricted.
+For each Figma product, you assigned a seat type that determined the types of actions a user can take: Full, Viewer, or Viewer-restricted.

 For example: Jules is a designer in your organization who needs edit access to Figma Design and FigJam.
 You purchase two paid seats for Jules—one for each product.